 One of the biggest questions I see come up in herbal circles in the west, and particularly in the Wild Rose Herbal Village, is “What is a good Plant ID guide for Alberta?”

 Having grown up in Alberta and spent a fair amount of time there as an adult Herbalist, one thing I can tell you is this is a question I can answer 10 times over.
 Whenever I go out exploring the plants around me-especially on extended road trips– I don’t leave home without a field guide of some sort.

 And yes, it’s 2020 and I’m aware that there are apps for that.
 Call me old school…but apps?
-I’d like to rely on and hone my observational skills as an herbalist thanks.
-What’s the point otherwise?
-While apps may be one tool in your Plant ID Toolbelt, one can’t trust an app to identify a plant you hope to learn, ingest, and possibly give to others.
+I’d like to rely on and hone my observational skills as an herbalist.
+While apps may be one tool in your Plant ID Tool Belt, one can’t completely rely on an app to identify a plant you hope to learn, ingest, and possibly give to others.